PaulDuvall/aws-compliance-workshop/lesson0-setup/README.md

 ## Create an AWS Config Rule

-Alternatively, you can use the  [AWS Config Console](https://console.aws.amazon.com/config/home?region=us-east-1#/rules/view) to add a rule
+Alternatively, you can use the  [AWS Config Console](https://console.aws.amazon.com/config/home?region=us-east-1#/rules/view) to add a rule.
+Name the rule `s3-bucket-public-write-prohibited-rule`.

 1. Create a new file called `s3-bucket-public-write-prohibited.json`.